 Autumn starts from September to November.
 It is the best time to trek to the Everest Base Camp as the air is warmer and the temperature is moderate.
 There are fewer chances of bad weather so you will be able to see an unobstructed view of the mountains.

 From March to May is spring which is also a good time to travel because the roads are dry and less slippery.
-Likewise, the flora is at full bloom during this time making the trip easy and exciting.
+Likewise, the flora is in full bloom during this time making the trip easy and exciting.
 The rhododendron forests along with a variety of other flowers and plants help create mesmerizing trekking trails.

-Winter at the higher altitude is grueling because of temperatures below 0 degrees Celsius.
+Winter at the higher altitude is gruelling because of temperatures below 0 degrees Celsius.
 At the Everest Base Camp, the temperature can reach up to -20 degrees.
 Likewise, even most of the teahouses and lodges in higher altitudes are closed until the temperature begins to drop.

-The season to avoid completely in summer and monsoon (June to August) as it brings along dangers like an avalanche.
+The season to avoid completely is summer and monsoon (June to August) as it brings along dangers like an avalanche.
 The path along the forests is usually slippery during the monsoon because of the heavy rainfall and the trip can also be less enjoyable because of constant rain.

 Thus, it is important to plan the Everest Base Camp Trek carefully.
 You can enjoy your trek with the beautiful nature of Nepal and along the glistening mountains without facing any adversities.

 Finally accessing the mentioned conditions and planning your trek can decrease the difficulty of the trek drastically leaving you only with memories you will never forget.
 You can look forward to being among the huge snow-cloud mountains at the Everest Base Camp.
-Enjoy the magnificent panoramic view of the Mt.
+Enjoy the magnificent panoramic view of Mt.
 Everest (8848m) with all its glory and the glistening peaks surrounding it.